ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Empath/3rd Level/Word of Lethargy.md

 - **Components**:
 	- Verbal.
 - **Duration**:
-	- Concentration, up to 2 turns.
+	- Concentration, up to 2 Turns.
 - **Effects**:
 	- *You imbue psychic energy into a word of fatigue, directing it at a creature.
 The creature has their energy drained from them, dexterity actions performed by them are harder to perform and they lose an action.*
 	- The target creature must make a Wisdom saving throw to resist the exhausting word.